-A perfect combination of heat, moisture, and wood allow for wood rot to occur.
-Fungi causes wood to rot by secreting digestive enzymes.
+A perfect combination of heat, moisture, and wood allows for wood rot to occur.
+Fungi cause wood to rot by secreting digestive enzymes.
 These enzymes break down and dissolve the wood.
-As the fungi eat the wood's surface, holes form in the wood, allowing the collection of rainwater and dew.
+As the fungi eat the wood’s surface, holes form in the wood, allowing the collection of rainwater and dew.
 This further accumulation of moisture exacerbates the wood rot as bacteria begin to join the feast.

 What to Look For

 - Holes and cracks in the caulking around vents, doors, and windows

 - Vegetation closer than 2 feet from roofing and siding

 - Stains around fireplaces, under eaves, and on ceilings